 If a dog bite report has been filed against your dog, you will need to cooperate with the investigation conducted by the animal control authority.
 However, you should also consider contacting a dog bite attorney.
 As a result of a dog bite, you could be sued, your insurance rates can go up, your dog could be taken away from you, and you could face fines or even criminal charges in more extreme cases.
 A dog bite attorney will know the applicable dog bite laws in your state and the legal defenses that may be available to you.

-Receive a Free Review of Your Dog Bite Claim
+Get a Legal Review of Your Dog Bite Claim